|Region||Hells Womb, Lands of Purity|

 In 1052, at the age of 17, he participated in the Great Raid of Gwaeldior.
 He began as the leader of a Triangle; a three person fighting team comprised of two attackers and one dedicated to protecting the other two.
 With commanders dying for the glory of Ares, Naggor was a brigade commander by the time he personally led the charge into Celebriän.
 Although it was a joint attack by six such commanders, Naggor got the credit for his boldness in charging through the elven defenses, reaching the area where civilians were holed up.
 This caused a lot of confusion amongst the defenders in his wake.
 They feared the firbolg war frenzy, something that could only be sated by battle.
 The thought of hundreds of frenzied barbarians running amok near their loved ones, broke the elven defensive line, one that could have easily kept most of the attackers out.
 When Celebriän fell, Naggor became a national hero.
 His first act as chieftain was to depopulate the city.
 Thousands of captives were sold to the Toomrur tribes of the Ogre Steps, others were used to fulfill pacts made with the Toomrur, or to buy future favors.
 Around this time, the area where Naggor was born became known as Naggor's Retreat.

-The next nine years, Naggor raided the mining communities and frontier settlements of Iburakthal.
+The next nine years, Naggor raided Gimhak mining communities and frontier settlements.
 His brazen attacks were finally stopped when his band was surrounded by a Celebriän army.
 Even though Naggor had depopulated their city and sold many into slavery, he was given the choice of death or banishment from the region.
-Naggor took the latter, his army of firbolgs moving west across the Gelugon Range into the Lands of Purity.
+Naggor took the latter, taking firbolg army west into the Lands of Purity.

 Naggor's next exploit was the capture of Iglutt.
 He traveled across the treacherous and alien glacial flows of Chemosh and then crafted boats to cross the Galathien sea.
 In the 1064 siege of Iglutt, Naggor slew the red dragon Apocalypse.
 Naggor settled down in Iglutt, going the path of nation-builder.
 His empire became the Kingdom of Naggor.
 His life extended by the Ankh of Phalgas, he ruled for six decades.